 - Monthly Stipend for Freshmen, Sophomores, Juniors, and Seniors - $420 per month for 10 months

-If you are awarded a 4 year or 3AD scholarship (from the National Board) to Creighton, you will receive Free Room and Board while on scholarship.
+If you are awarded a 4 year or 3AD scholarship (from the National Board) to Creighton, you will receive free food and housing while on scholarship.

 To be eligible for an Army ROTC Scholarship, you must meet the following requirements: